Top 20 Attractions in Ipoh (2024)

 The Sam Poh Tong Cave Temple is one of Malaysia’s largest and oldest cave temples.
 Located about 5 kilometres southeast of Ipoh’s historic area, it also houses some beautiful carvings typical for traditional Chinese artwork.
 The outside facade has an entrance covered in elaborate designs similar to those found on homes across Asia.
 These features can be seen clearly when you walk through them into the tunnels, where visitors will eventually come face-to-face with a large Cavern housing Buddhists’ most important religious symbol – a Buddha statue at its heart!

-The cave is a natural formation with stalactites and stalagmites, and located at the heart of the dark cavern lies a small pool, which was supposedly used by Buddhist settlers in the area as a place to meditate.
-Bronze statues can be found inside the cavern, where smoke from burning incense fills the air between the stalactites and stalagmites.
-According to legend, a Chinese monk discovered this cave in the late 1800s which he then meditated for 20 years before dying inside the cave.
-There is also a trek through the cave, which takes you up to a viewing platform.
+The cave is a natural formation with stalactites and stalagmites, and located at the heart of the dark cavern lies a small pool supposedly used by Buddhist settlers in the area as a place to meditate.
+According to legend, the first discovery of this cave can be traced back to the late 1800s by a Chinese monk who meditated in it for 20 years before his eventual death.
+Apart from bronze statues which can be found inside the cavern, where smoke from burning incense fills the air, there is also a trek through the cave, which takes you to a viewing platform.

-Little is known about this fantastic place to visit in Ipoh.
-The Tambun Cave features an estimated 600 images of humans, animals, and forms that are thought to be Malaysia’s most extensive collection of Neolithic art and is among the most well-known Ipoh attractions.
-This cave was discovered in 1959 when a British soldier inadvertently discovered the reddish-orange markings on the face of the limestone cliff before finally being declared a National Heritage in 1986 by the Ipoh City Council.
+The Tambun Cave has what is thought to be Malaysia’s most extensive collection of Neolithic art at 600 images and is among the most well-known attractions in Ipoh.
+The discovery of this cave can be traced back to 1959, when a British soldier inadvertently discovered the reddish-orange markings on the face of the limestone cliff before finally being declared a National Heritage in 1986 by the Ipoh City Council.

 The artwork, which is believed to be between 2,000 and 5,000 years old, adorns the rock face on the side of a hill.
 Unfortunately, the lower portion has been vandalised.
 To get to this place, you can take a cab or Grab to Caltex Petrol Station on the road towards Tambun if you want to go by car.
 Follow the signs up the steps to the limestone cave as you walk along the lane towards the field, and you will pass over a bridge before reaching it.